Miriam Hopkins: Career

 After Old Acquaintance, Hopkins did not work in films again until The Heiress (1949), where she played the lead character's aunt.
 In Mitchell Leisen's 1951 comedy The Mating Season, she gave a comic performance as the mother of Gene Tierney's character.
 She also acted in The Children's Hour (1961), a remake of her film These Three (1936).
 In the remake, she played the aunt to Shirley MacLaine, who took Hopkins' original role.
 Her last film roles included Robert Redford's mother in The Chase (1966) and as an ageing former Hollywood star in the horror film Savage Intruder (1970).

 Hopkins was a television pioneer.
 She performed in teleplays from the late 1940s through the late 1960s, in such programs as The Chevrolet Tele-Theatre (1949), Pulitzer Prize Playhouse (1951), Lux Video Theatre (1951–1955), and in episodes of The Investigators (1961), The Outer Limits (1964), and The Flying Nun in 1969.

 She has two stars on the Hollywood Walk of Fame: one for film at 1709 Vine Street and one for television at 1716 Vine Street.

 Personal life

 Hopkins married four times.
 Her first marriage was to actor Brandon Peters, second to aviator and screenwriter Austin Parker, third to the director Anatole Litvak, and fourth to war correspondent Raymond B. Brock.
 In 1932, she adopted a son, Michael T. Hopkins (March 29, 1932 – October 5, 2010), who had a career in the U.S. Air Force.

+In the early 1930s, between her second and third marriages, Hopkins had a passionate relationship with Random House publisher Bennett Cerf.